Call made for inquiry into “impotency” of the police after Maria

 “The private sector needs an inquiry into why the police did not secure the investments of the people of this country and basically stood by while civilians and others raped the private sector,” he stated.
 “We need to know what happened and I am not blaming the individual police officers who may not have acted, I am blaming the brass, the leadership of the police force, probably to even go further, probably even to the extent of the head of government in this country.”

-Joseph said he stood by on Friday after Maria and witnessed four tons of refined sugar being looted from Josephine Gabriel and Company.
+Joseph said he stood by on the Friday after Maria and witnessed four tons of refined sugar being looted from Josephine Gabriel and Company.

 “I made several calls and attempt to get the police down to Canefield and they refused,” he alleged.